drekka/Alchemic/README.md

 @end
 ```

-*Note: Whilst Alchemic can inject values into properties as easily as variables, it does not trigger KVO when doing so.
-So don't depend on KVO to detect injections.*
+*Note: Whilst Alchemic can inject values into properties as easily as variables, it does not trigger KVO when doing so. __So don't depend on KVO to detect injections__.*

 ## Object search criteria